 Tesco Plc (TSCO), Britain’s biggest supermarket chain, along with Marks & Spencer Group Plc (MKS), John Lewis Partnership Plc’s Waitrose, William Morrison Supermarkets Plc (MRW) and J Sainsbury Plc are testing how meat and fish, cooking oils and leftover sandwiches can lower energy bills and landfill costs when they’re transported to plants for converting into power.

 Companies around the world have invested about $18.2 billion in waste-to-energy assets in the past five years, according to Bloomberg New Energy Finance.
-Waste Management Inc. (WM), North America’s biggest trash hauler, purchased stakes in eight companies developing systems to convert rubbish into electricity, fuel and chemicals.
+Waste Management Inc. (WM:US), North America’s biggest trash hauler, purchased stakes in eight companies developing systems to convert rubbish into electricity, fuel and chemicals.
 In Brazil, cities are building incinerators that burn trash to produce electricity.

 Bioenergy can provide at least 8 percent of the U.K.’s demand by 2020, valued at about $13 billion at today’s oil prices, the government forecasts.
 Supermarkets are motivated by a landfill tax that makes it increasingly costly to bury waste.
 The tax starting in April was 64 pounds ($98) a ton and is set to increase by 8 pounds a year.